(infusio Simaruba officinalis)

 The bark is odorless, difficult to powder, and very bitter.

-The powdered or chopped up bark is used for the following conditions: infections (candida yeast, parasitic, respiratory) and prostatitis.
+The powdered or chopped up bark is used for the following conditions: infections (candida yeast, parasitic, respiratory) and prostatitis (swelling and inflammation of the prostate gland).

-Quassinoids, responsible for the anti-amebic and anti-malarial properties, have also shown to possess active anticancer properties.
+Quassinoids, (phytochemicals of the Simaroubaceae plant family) responsible for the anti-amebic and anti-malarial properties, have also shown to possess active anticancer properties.

 It restores the lost tone of the intestines, promotes the secretions, and disposes the patient to sleep.

-For its use, it has been called "Dysentery bark".
+For its use, it has been called "Dysentery bark" but is also a haemostatic agent (stops bleeding).

 It is also employed in the treatment of malaria and used as a tonic.